Vpag Review

 Vpag Wallet, Vpag Flash gateway, OneClick Pix (Pix Turbo), Pix&Go onboarding widget

 Four pieces, all pointed at the same bettor.
 The Vpag Wallet is the consumer product: a digital account topped up via Pix only, depositing to integrated operators 'in under 5 seconds' and withdrawing instantly to the user's own bank account.
 Around it sits the retention machinery: cashback on transactions, 'Desafios com prêmios' (missions with prizes), a VIP account manager, and the Club V+ loyalty program where points convert to odds boosts at partner bookmakers, electronics, apparel, and for VIPs a card with custom limits.
-Vpag Flash is the B2B side, a Pix gateway 'specialized in Pix processing for the iGaming industry' per its own description, with cross-border settlement in EUR, USD or GBP in batches to bank accounts worldwide.
+Vpag Flash is the B2B side, a Pix gateway built specifically for iGaming processing, with cross-border settlement in EUR, USD or GBP in batches to bank accounts worldwide.
 OneClick Pix, consumer-branded as Pix Turbo, assigns each player a personalized Pix key (the live example is apostaonline@vpag.com) so money moves from their bank app directly into their account on the operator's site, skipping the cashier entirely, with automatic cashback from the second use marketed at up to 5%.
 Pix&Go is a widget that lets operators, affiliates and influencers run onboarding plus the first Pix deposit in a single journey, which the company calls exclusive technology of its fintech.
 A CRM platform for operators and affiliates was announced for 2025.
 Every one of these is an affiliate-economics idea (rewards for repeat behavior, influencer funnels, VIP management) implemented as payments infrastructure, which is what happens when an affiliate group builds a fintech.

 Payment Methods